-The Lady Jane Shrimp Boat cruise is the best family excursion along the Georgia coast.
+The Lady Jane Shrimp Boat cruise is the best family excursion along Georgia’s coast in the United States.
 Our family has done it several times we like it so much.
 Each time is different, as you pull up and investigate what’s in the sea that day.
-Here’s why you should book the cruise before your next visit to the Golden Isles.

 She tosses out stingrays of various sizes.
 “Pick him up with two hands.”
 A squid, some shrimp, and then the prize, a stargazer fish.
 “We don’t normally get these.
 They live on the bottom, usually covered by sand.
 The tops of their head emit an electrically charge.
 Want to hold him?
 Be careful, don’t go near his head.”